LeBryere/Only-css-Slider-3/README.md

 ### Basic Usage

 A page showcasing a multi-image slider gallery structured as follows:

-A page showcasing a multi-image slider gallery structured as follows:

 - Radio buttons ```html <input type="radio"> ``` are used for switching between images, with each button representing a different image.